 Your Custom College List

-If your student gets accepted to Harvard, Stanford, or The University of Chicago, it is a wonderful achievement.
-These schools rank among the best in the world.
-However, they are extremely expensive.
-If they don’t qualify for aid, does it make sense for your child to graduate with hundreds of thousands of dollars in debt, potentially burdening them with student loan payments into their 30s or even 40s?
+Does it make sense for your child to graduate with hundreds of thousands of dollars in student loan debt, potentially burdening them with student loan payments into their 30s or even 40s?
 Of course, how long it takes them to pay off their debt does depend in part on the expected earning potential of their major.
 Some estimates suggest that you shouldn’t take on more student loan debt than your expected first year salary after you graduate.